What Is LEED Certification And How Does It Apply To Commercial Resinous Flooring?

 In addition to this, epoxy is also 100% solid, and it produces no odors and no off-gassing, making it very environmentally friendly.

-Epoxy also has other added benefits, such as that it can be cleaned in a more efficient manner than other flooring options.
+An epoxy resin floor also has other added benefits, such as that it can be cleaned in a more efficient manner than other flooring options.
 Cleaning techniques can include environmentally sustainable solutions, such as detergent-free scrubbers and water scrubbing technologies, which reduces harmful emissions and decreases maintenance costs.

 What Buildings Are Required To Have LEED?